 We at RUSM believe that sound extracurricular activities enhance our students’ leadership and social skills, and augment their medical education.
-Dozens of professional organizations and interest groups at RUSM invite you to make friends, serve others, explore common interest, participate in athletics, and be active in campus leadership.
+Dozens of professional organizations and interest groups at RUSM invite students to make friends, serve others, explore common interest, participate in athletics, and be active in campus leadership.
 These groups include many national organizations including the American Medical Student Association (AMSA), Phi Delta Epsilon (PHiDE), American Women Surgeons (AWS), and Student National Medical Association (SNMA).
-We encourage you to be involved.
+We encourage our students to be involved.

 Student Government Association (SGA on Campus)

 Prominent among these organizations is the Student Government Association (SGA).
 The student body elects class representatives and officers for the SGA each semester.
 The SGA is active in coordinating athletic events, supporting student philanthropic efforts, underwriting various student interest clubs, sponsoring and arranging social activities on campus, and bringing student concerns to the attention of the administration.

 To qualify to serve in an SGA leadership position, a student must be a full-time student and in good academic standing (as defined in this Student Handbook).
 Students who are officers in the SGA are considered leaders and role models for the student body.
 As such, they must meet the academic and professional standards set by the SGA constitution and approved by the Associate Dean of Student Affairs prior to being elected or appointed.

 Advisors and Funding

 Members of the Office of Student Affairs act as advisors to the SGA.
 Students are required to pay a fee (assessed with their tuition) to support the efforts of the SGA.
 In addition, all late registration fees and library fines go entirely to the SGA.